SciML/DiffEqDocs.jl/docs/src/basics/plot.md

 ```

 only plots between `t=0.0` and `t=40.0`.
 If `denseplot=true` these bounds will be respected
 exactly.
-Otherwise the first point inside and last point inside the interval will be plotted,
+Otherwise, the first point inside and last point inside the interval will be plotted,
 i.e. no points outside the interval will be plotted.

 ### Example